A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

 \subsection{Resummed opacity expansion (ROE)}

 Next, we turn to dense media, $L \gg \lambda$, where multiple scattering have to be accounted for.
 However, as depicted to the left in Fig.~\ref{fig:regimes-illustration} and discussed in Sec.~\ref{sec:heuristic}, for soft emissions with short formation times, a single scattering still gives the leading contribution to the spectrum.
 This defines the so-called Bethe--Heitler regime named after the QED analogue of this process.
-A qualitative argument of this regime was first given in Ref.~\cite{Wiedemann:2000za} and later developed in Ref.~\cite{Andres:2020kfg}, see also in Ref.~\cite{Schlichting:2021idr} which coined the name ``resummed opacity expansion'' (ROE).
+A qualitative argument of this regime was first given in Ref.~\cite{Wiedemann:2000za} and later developed in Ref.~\cite{Andres:2020kfg}, see also in Ref.~\cite{Schlichting:2021idr} which coined the name ``resummed opacity expansion'' (ROE).\footnote{In Ref.~\cite{Baier:1996kr}, authors derive the opacity expansion from the all-order formula Eq.~\eqref{eq:medspec-coord} in a similar way as we did by expanding $\cK$.
+Accidentally, in one of their intermediate steps in Sec.
+4, they kept the virtual interactions resummed, which corresponds to our ROE.
+Back then, however, they did not realize the importance of that formula and they expanded it to reproduce the OE.}

 Here, we provide for the first time a consistent framework for dealing with an expansion of the {\it real} scatterings with the medium, whereby real we mean interactions with a finite transverse momentum exchange.
 At the same time, an all-order resummation of the corresponding {\it virtual} interactions, with zero transverse momentum exchange, is performed.